willdvlpr/knowledge-platform/README.md

 I can see links to integrate with other products as well.

 A user can have websites, tools, products and ideas on their profile/account that they want to share and to build 'value' points within the community.
-For example, my profile has links to whitepapers I find useful or intereting, or a link to a new GitLab feature documentation that is something I talk about wanting to use.
+For example, my profile has links to whitepapers I find useful or intereting, or a link to a new GitLab feature documentation that is something I talk about wanting to use..